-Undergraduate applicants must submit an official high school transcript certifying graduation and credits completed.
+Undergraduate applicants with less than 60 college credit hours must submit an official high school transcript certifying graduation and credits completed.

 Applicants who have not completed high school must submit the official report of the General Education Development Test (GED).